 Will Parkinson’s Disease Kill You?

-How Parkinson’s Disease Is Treated
+How Parkinson’s Disease Is Treated?

 There is no standard treatment for Parkinson’s disease at this time.
-Treatment and results change patient to patient based on their symptoms.
+Treatment and results change from patient to patient based on their symptoms.
 Treatment often includes medication and sometimes surgical therapy.
 Treatment can also include lifestyle modification.
-Exercise and rest are both important tools in both treatment and prevention of the disease.
+Exercise and rest are both important tools in both the treatment and prevention of the disease.
 (10, 11)

 Conventional Methods for Treatment of Parkinson’s (10, 12, 13):

-- Symptomatic treatments: Pharmaceuticals, including levodopa, Inosine and Carbidopa focus on treating symptoms of Parkinson’s.
+- Symptomatic treatments: Pharmaceuticals, including levodopa, Inosine, and Carbidopa focus on treating symptoms of Parkinson’s.

 - Neuroprotective treatments: Surgeries such as Deep Brain Stimulations (DBS) and tissues removal are forms of neuroprotective treatment

-- Cure-based strategies: Certain treatment methods, specifically on different methods and uses of DBS are still investigated for their impact on Parkinson’s.
+- Cure-based strategies: Certain treatment methods, specifically on different methods and uses of DBS are still being investigated for their impact on Parkinson’s.

 Natural Methods of Treatment for Parkinson’s